shivannis/xandr-docs-public/xandr-docs/articles/bidders/user-service.md

 ms.date : 10/28/2023
 ---

-# Bidders - user service
+# Bidders - User service

 Here "user" refers to people or groups using Xandr's APIs.
 The User Service will allow you to manage who has access to Xandr's APIs.
 Users are classified as by a user type of either *bidder* or *member*.